With just one sheet pan you can whip up the most delicious and nutritious sweet potato hash using pantry staple ingredients!

 First things first, it’s time to chop your veggies!
 Since this is a hash, the goal here is to cut your sweet potatoes rather small.
 I used my handy dandy ruler and found 1/2-inch was the magic number.
 Any bigger and you’ll have to roast longer.

-The onion and green pepper can be cut even smaller, finely diced.
+The onion and green pepper can be cut even smaller, and finely diced.